Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Discussion

 There are several directions to consider for future studies.
 First, similar to the standard implementation of latent basis growth models, the proposed model requires a strict proportionality assumption \citep{Wu2016LBGM, McNeish2020LBGM}. \citet{Wu2016LBGM} showed that this assumption might potentially result in biased estimates by simulation studies. \citet{McNeish2020LBGM} demonstrated that this assumption could be relaxed by specifying random factor loadings of the shape factor.
 In the same way, we can also relax the proportionality assumption for the proposed parallel LBGM.
 Note that the extended model, where both the shape factor and relative growth rates are random coefficients, cannot be specified in a frequentist SEM software because these random coefficients enter the model in a multiplicative fashion (i.e., a nonlinear fashion).
 Similar to \citet{McNeish2020LBGM}, the extended model can be constructed in Bayesian software such as \textit{jags} or \textit{stan}.

 Second, it is not our intention to show that the proposed parallel LBGM is better than any other parallel growth models with parametric or semi-parametric functional forms.
 The proposed model is a versatile tool for exploratory analyses; it should perform well to detect the trends of trajectories or whether a spike exists over the study duration.
-However, the insights that are directly related to research questions could be limited.
-Accordingly, subsequent analyses may need based on the estimates of the proposed model.
-For example, we may want to employ the parallel bilinear spline growth model \citep{Liu2021PBLSGM} to further estimate the individual transition time to the stage with a slower growth rate when obtaining `evidence' that developmental processes can be generally viewed as two stages.
+However, the insights directly related to research questions might be limited.
+Accordingly, subsequent analyses may need to be based on the estimates generated by the proposed model.
+For instance, if we obtain evidence suggesting that developmental processes can generally be divided into two stages, we may employ the parallel bilinear spline growth model \citep{Liu2021PBLSGM} to further estimate the individual transition time to the stage with a slower growth rate.
 Alternatively, we can constrain the relative growth rates of multiple time intervals to be the same to have a more parsimonious model.
-Therefore, statistical methods to compare the full model to a parsimonious one are needed to be proposed and tested.
+Therefore, statistical methods for comparing the full model to a more parsimonious one need to be proposed and tested.

 Third, as in any latent growth curve model, baseline covariates can be added to predict the intercept or the growth rate.
 Additionally, a time-varying covariate can also be added to estimate its effect on the measurements while simultaneously modeling parallel change patterns in these measurements.